-Alternatively, you can read my full article about best weighted blankets for adults and kids in 2019.
+Alternatively, you can read our full article about best weighted blankets for adults and kids.

-The Weighted Blanket Sleep Study That Got My Attention
+The Weighted Blanket Sleep Study That Got Our Attention

-When I first started researching weighted blankets, I came across a lot of user reviews and even more studies.
-Naturally, I was interested in both.
-But one thing that really caught my eye was this sleep study from the Journal of Sleep Medicine & Disorders from 2015.
+When we first started researching weighted blankets, we came across a lot of user reviews and even more studies.
+Naturally, we were interested in both.
+But one thing that really caught our eye was this sleep study from the Journal of Sleep Medicine & Disorders from 2015.
 It was conducted in Sweden on 31 men and women between the ages of 20 and 66 who complained of insomnia.